PhiTux/schoco/README.md

 Installation requires a few more steps than your average docker-service, but it's still pretty straight-forward, and only requires a few minutes.

   1. You need `docker` and `docker-compose` installed.
-  2. I recommend to create a separate user for running schoco.
+  2. I strongly recommend to create a separate user for running schoco and this guide will from now on assume, that you create and use this separate user.
 Why?
 Because nproc is used to limit the number of running processes to prevent fork-bombs (soft-limit=3700, hard-limit=5000).
 If you don't create a separate user, the nproc-limit will be applied to all processes of your user, which might affect any other running software.
+  *Create the new user schoco (without creating a separate home-folder, since it is not necessary):*
+  `sudo adduser --no-create-home schoco`
-  3. Make sure, that your normal user (not root / sudo) is member of the docker-group!
-If you created a separate user for schoco (previous step) than this rule applies to this user!
+  3. Make sure, that the new user (assuming name 'schoco') is member of the docker-group!
+  `sudo usermod -a -G docker schoco`
   4. Create the data-forder `data` where you want to store the DB and temporary code.
 This step must be done BEFORE starting up the docker containers.

-     ❗ <ins>YOU</ins> (or the user from step 2) must be the owner of this folder - not root (don't use sudo). ❗
+     ❗ The new user `schoco` must be the owner of this folder - not root (don't use sudo). ❗
   5. Prepare your Web-Server / Reverse-Proxy to forward requests to schoco.
 It requires special care for the websocket-connection to work!
 Here are two example configurations for Apache2 and NGINX (both assuming, that schoco is running on port 1234):
      - NGINX
       ```nginx